feynlee/curiosity-notes/_posts/2020-03-29-basic_cusomization_of_fastaipages.md

 # Add your own pages
 Pages can be added under the `_pages` folder using available layouts.
 Refer to the Jekyll documentation on [pages](https://jekyllrb.com/docs/pages/) and [layouts](https://jekyllrb.com/docs/layouts/) for how they work.

-To select which pages to show on the navigation header and change the order of them, you specify `header_pages` in `_config.yml`:
+By listing `header_pages` in `_config.yml`, you can select which pages to show on the navigation header and specify the order:

 ```yml
 header-pages: